White collar crimes are viewed as serious felonies. Is forgery considered a white-collar crime and how is it charged and punished in Texas?

 There are certain key elements that must be proven for a charge of forgery to stick.
 If you’ve been accused of forgery in Texas or are concerned about your involvement in a specific act, your best course of action is to contact an experienced white collar crime defense attorney in Dallas.

 Working with a legal team that is experienced in building a defense against forgery is key to winning your case, maintaining your freedom, and avoiding a damaging criminal record.
-Don’t hesitate to seek out and connect with the experienced white collar defense team at the Law Office of Broden & Mickelsen in Dallas.
+Don’t hesitate to seek out and connect with the experienced white collar defense team at the Broden & Mickelsen, LLP in Dallas.
 Their attorneys are ready to discuss your case or answer your questions today.

 Dallas Best White Collar Crime Defense Lawyers